mikitex70/redmine_drawio/README.md

 - restart Redmine to load the new plugin
 - for macro ``drawio_attach`` make sure to enable Rest API of Redmine
 - for macro ``drawio_dmsf`` make sure to install plugin [DMSF] and to enable module in project
+- if you have troubles with the embedded editor using Internet Explorer, try a more recent version (Internet Explorer 11 should work fine) or, better, use another browser, such as Firefox or Chrome.

 ## Usage